KevinKGifford/book/learning/week3/lodash-drills.md

 ["John","Mary","Peter","Ben"]

 {% solution %}
-// Here we use map since operating on every data array element
+// Here we use map since operating on every data array element with a nested
-// with a nested splitting the of name: field property value
+// splitting of the name: property value, returning the first string (first name) of value

-// and returning the first string (first name) of the value return _.map(data, function(d) {
+return _.map(data, function(d) {
     return _.first(d.name.split(' '))
 })